jaytimm/american-political-data-and-r/README.md

 <br>

-> A **Sankey diagram** detailing transitions in presidential voting groups from (1) 2008 to 2012 and (2) 2012 to 2016.
+> A **Sankey diagram** detailing transitions in presidential voting patterns (at the district level) from (1) 2008 to 2012 and (2) 2012 to 2016.
 Clearly a bit jazzier as an html widget proper.

 ``` r
 library(plotly)